rricharz/Tek4010/README.md

 	./tek4010 -noexit cat dodekagon.plt

+Or, for a ARDS display example, type

+	./tek4010 -noexit -ARDS cat ardsfiles/trek.pic

 If you want to test text output, type for example

 	./tek4010 -noexit head -n 32 tek4010.c